 At Kettleby Valley, our summer camp philosophy focuses on developing confidence through promoting a healthy sense of independence.

-Through the use of a few core values, our summer camp staff works hard to ensure that each camper is provided with the environment necessary for individual growth.
+We work hard to ensure that each camper is provided with the environment necessary for individual growth.
+This is accomplished through the use of a few core values;

 CODE OF CONDUCT